Guides

 <meta name="twitter:image" content="{{twitterImage}}" />

-In the end, everything is compiled to standard .html starting from the page file as a root file for html output.
+In the end, every page file is compiled to standard .html output.

 Read more in the Handlebars docs: https://handlebarsjs.com/guide/